-Biomimicry New Zealand is a non-profit organisation that aims to introduce and spread innovative ideas and promote research excellence focused on bio-inspired design.
+Biomimicry New Zealand aims to introduce and spread innovative ideas and promote research excellence focused on bio-inspired design.
 It also embraces collaboration with industry partners to create a common ground for discussions.
 The interdisciplinary aspect of biomimetic design opens up opportunities where distinctive fields of knowledge can link to benefit from the mutual knowledge transfer.

 Biomimicry New Zealand introduces a design tool called ThBA that assists practitioners, building engineers, designers and architects in finding relevant inspirations in nature to design sustainable and energy-efficient buildings.
 Biomimicry NZ is a biomimetic hub for energy efficiency discussions in New Zealand where experts and practitioners exchange and share innovative nature-inspired design ideas.

-To learn more about our organization, our projects, and recent research, and how to get involved, please see our pages and contact for more information if required.
+To learn more about us, our projects, and recent research, and how to get involved, please visit our pages and contact us.

 Negin Imani achieved her PhD in sustainable architecture and building science from Victoria University of Wellington, New Zealand.
 During her PhD, she worked as a researcher in the Centre for Building Performance Research.
 Having a bachelor’s and a master’s degree in Architectural Engineering and an interest in biological science motivated her to pursue interdisciplinary research and to bridge the gap between architecture and biology.

-She has obtained her registration in building design and supervision from Iran Construction Engineering Organization (IRCEO) and was the chief designer for many award-winning national and international architectural design competitions.
-Since 2013 she has been engaged with teaching and supervising research conducted by bachelor’s and master’s students.
+She was chief architect for many award-winning national and international architectural design competitions.
+She has been engaged with teaching and supervising research conducted by bachelor’s and master’s students since 2013.

 Negin received several scholarships that enabled her to conduct research on bio-inspired building design.
-The scholarships awarded were provided by Victoria University of Wellington, Architectural Association, and IKIU.
+The scholarships were awarded by Victoria University of Wellington, Architectural Association, and IKIU.
 The latter was awarded to talented postgraduate students transferring from a research master’s to a doctoral degree with distinction.